 This is considered Day 1.
 I use this one in the pics below but even easier than that, if you have a mason jar kicking around, you can use cheesecloth under the ring.
-Or if you want another mason jar solution, these are great too.
+Or if you want another mason jar solution, these lids are great too.

-Once you have them in your sprouting container of choice, I throw a towel over them to keep them in the dark.
+Once you have them in your sprouter of choice, I throw a towel over them to keep them in the dark.
 You could also put them in the cupboard to keep them cool and in the dark.
 The reason for keeping your radish seeds in the dark is that once enough light hits the seeds it communicates to the plant to start growing the leaf and bud, which makes for short stubby sprouts.
 I prefer my sprouts to be long and slender because I get more bang for my buck this way, more sprout for your seed so to speak.
 The next thing you will need to do is rinse and drain your seeds again in the afternoon.

 Starting on Day 2 rinse and drain them every morning and afternoon until Day 4.
 Never forget to rinse your sprouts, like never forget.
 They will start to grow bacteria pretty quickly if you do not rinse them well and often.
 For this reason, I prefer the towel method over putting them in the cupboard because I see them sitting on my counter which reminds me to rinse them.
 It only takes a few seconds a day to do and really it is the easiest part, nature is just doing its thing for the rest of the process.